-The contractor shall install permanent fencing (such as log peeler or other) around the preserve site to delineate its boundaries, protect it from inadvertent impacts, and prevent encroachment activities.
+The contractor shall install permanent fencing (such as log peeler or other) around the MFS site to delineate its boundaries, protect it from inadvertent impacts, and prevent encroachment activities.
 Fencing which entraps or otherwise adversely impacts wildlife shall not be used.
-It is proposed that the MFS and laydown yard restoration areas be adjoined into one, contiguous preserve area.
-This will provide connectivity of native vegetation communities.
+Only the MFS site is scheduled to receive permanent fencing, with the ruderal site receiving temporary construction fencing during its three year maintenance and monitoring period.